Great Britain in the Seven Years' War: Negotiations

-By 1763 the British government had an extreme shortage of money, though not as severe as that facing the French government.
+By 1763, the British government had an extreme shortage of money, though not as severe as that facing the French government.
 The collapse of the alliance with the Prussians ended that costly involvement, and by late 1762 the war around the world was winding towards a close.
 In Britain the new Bute ministry had taken full control of government, following the departure of Newcastle in March 1762 after a power struggle.
 The government agreed to an armistice and began fresh negotiations with the French in Paris directed by the Duke of Bedford.

-In Britain the negotiations that proceeded to the peace agreement proved hugely controversial.
+In Britain, the negotiations that proceeded to the peace agreement proved hugely controversial.
 Strong opposition, led principally by Newcastle and Pitt, was raised against the terms which were perceived to be exceedingly lenient towards France and Spain.
 A mob went so far as to attack a carriage carrying George III in protest at the alleged betrayal.
 Nonetheless, Bute felt the war needed to be brought to an end, and the terms on offer were reasonable.

 Britain held a dominant position at the negotiations, as they had during the last seven years seized Canada, Guadeloupe, Martinique, Dominica, Pondicherry, Senegal, and Belle Île from the French and Havana and Manila from the Spanish.
 Only one British territory, Menorca, was in enemy hands.
 Despite suffering a year of defeats, Spain was prepared to fight on—something which their French allies were opposed to.
 Bute proposed a suggestion that France cede her remaining North American territory of Louisiana to Spain to compensate Madrid for its losses during the war.
 This formula was acceptable to the Spanish government, and allowed Britain and France to negotiate with more legroom.

 Terms of the peace agreement

 Having severed their connection with the Prussians the previous year, the British negotiated a separate peace to the Prussians—dealing with their two principal adversaries France and Spain.
 Britain received formal control of New France, while handing back Martinique and Guadeloupe.
 The British were handed all of mainland North America east of the Mississippi River.
+The British also returned Havana and Manila to Spain in exchange for Florida.

 In the wake of Britain's territorial expansion Sir George Macartney observed that Britain now controlled "a vast Empire, on which the sun never sets".

-Despite France's losses, Choiseul was satisfied not to have been forced to hand over more territory in the Caribbean and was delighted that he had been able to maintain a French presence in Newfoundland guaranteeing continued access to the valuable fishery there.
+Despite France's losses, Choiseul was satisfied not to have been forced to hand over more territory in the Caribbean and was delighted that he had been able to maintain a French presence in Newfoundland (Saint Pierre and Miquelon), guaranteeing continued access to the valuable fishery there.
 A separate peace agreement between Austria and Prussia was concluded at the Treaty of Hubertusburg on 15 February returning Central Europe to the status quo ante bellum.